Housing

 Swedish Refugee Law Center Visit Website

 Persons obtaining positive decisions can be placed in municipalities by the Migration Agency based on a quota system.
 This is described as “settlement” (Bosättning).
 A law was passed in 2016 mandating municipalities to receive those granted residence permits after the asylum procedure.[1]
-This was done to address the situation where many permit holders were forced to wait many months at the Migration Agency’s accommodation and thus delayed their integration into Swedish society.
+This was done to address the situation where many permit holders were forced to wait many months in the Migration Agency’s accommodation and thus delayed their integration into Swedish society.
 The municipalities now have an obligation to offer them housing within two months from being designated by the Migration Agency as a reception municipality.[2]
-After that period the responsibility for providing support and housing falls on the municipality.[3]
-This responsibility lasts for 2 years while the so-called establishment process is going through.
+After that period the responsibility for providing support and housing falls on the municipality, including language courses, school, pre-school.[3]
+This initial responsibility lasts for 2 years while the so-called establishment process is going through.
 After that period many municipalities revoke the housing contract and individuals are obliged to find their own accommodation.
 If they fail they can request social housing as a temporary solution.
+The responsibility for providing school and pre-school falls on the municipality in accordance with general rules on this subject.

-The average time between the granting of a permit and being settled in a municipality was 62 days in 2022, up from 56 days in 2021, and just above the two-month deadline for leaving Migration Agency accommodation.[5]
-A total of 1,587 beneficiaries with residence permits were living in Migration Agency accommodation at the end of 2022, up from 415 in 2021..[6]
-This significant increase in the number of beneficiaries staying in Migration Agency accommodation is most likely due to the increase in number of persons being granted residence permits in asylum cases (in first instance: 3,742 in 2022, up from 3,3103 in 2021).[7]
+The average time between the granting of a permit and being settled in a municipality was 62 days in 2023, the same as in 2021, and just above the two-month deadline for leaving Migration Agency accommodation.[5]
+A total of 1,006 beneficiaries with residence permits were living in Migration Agency accommodation at the end of 2023, down from 1,587 in 2022.[6]

 Those granted permits can also find their own accommodation.
 Should they refuse an offer from a municipality through the Migration Agency, they will no longer receive support or accommodation from the Migration Agency.[7]